March 18, 2022 – Are you a cosmetic manufacturer aiming to sell your products in the EU market?

 Do you have difficulties keeping track of the latest news regarding the regulatory framework on substances with potential endocrine-disrupting properties?

-Find below a helpful update on the SCCS preliminary opinion on Kojic Acid, namely its potential endocrine-disrupting properties.
+Find below a helpful update on the SCCS opinion on Kojic Acid, namely its potential endocrine-disrupting properties.

 What is Kojic Acid?

 Kojic Acid is a secondary metabolite, usually produced by several ‘filamentous fungi’ species (e.g. Aspergillus and Penicillium).

 Due to its properties (for example, its inhibitory effect on tyrosinase activity and melanogenesis) it is commonly utilized in cosmetics with the main functions of: